History of the Palace of Versailles

-The Palace of Versailles is a royal château in Versailles, in the Île-de-France region of France.
+The Palace of Versailles is a royal château in Versailles, Yvelines, in the Île-de-France region of France.
 When the château was built, Versailles was a country village; today, however, it is a suburb of Paris, some 20 kilometres southwest of the French capital.
 The court of Versailles was the centre of political power in France from 1682, when Louis XIV moved from Paris, until the royal family was forced to return to the capital in October 1789 after the beginning of the French Revolution.
 Versailles is therefore famous not only as a building, but as well as a symbol of the system of absolute monarchy of the Ancien Régime.